Enter your email address below and subscribe to our newsletter

 baked ziti - cooking the aromatics.

 Mix the ingredients well.
 Add the meatballs and the Napoletana sauce.
 Stir well.
-Lightly smash the meat balls with the back of a spoon.
+Lightly smash the meatballs with the back of a spoon.
 Cook for five minutes.
 Make the pasta and cook it just short of the nine-minute mark.
-Turn of the heat and immediately reserve some pasta water for the sauce.
+Turn off the heat and immediately reserve some pasta water for the sauce.
 Drain the rest of the pasta.
 Add it to the sauce.
 Add the pasta water.

 baked ziti - adding the meatballs.